amboar/checklists/README.md

         archive rotate
                 Tidy up older executions

+        attach output EXECUTION FILE COMMAND...
+                Run COMMAND and capture the output in FILE alongside EXECUTION

         backup TARGET
                 Push the tracked checklists and executions to the remote git repository TARGET